rjkviegas/course/pills/js_functions.md

   "#{name} says Woof!"
 end
 ```

-In JavaScript we see this:
+In Javascript ES5 we would see this:
 ```javascript
 function Dog(name) {
   this.name = name